salishseasoftware/obfuscate/README.md

 This package contains both a library and command line tool.

 Use the `obfuscate` command line tool to encrypt your secret token.
-It generates both a token and a key (A.K.A. salt) you can use to reveal the original value.
+It generates both a token and a key you can use to reveal the original value.

 Include the library in your application to decode the value at runtime.

+## Requirements

+- Swift 5.5+
+- Xcode 13.0+
+- macOS 11.0+

 ## obfuscate - command line tool